We will encourage children to:-

 • Talk about shapes in the environment.

 Using our topics as a starting point we will include aspects of exploration and investigation, design and technology, the world around us and people and communities.
 We will be learning about traditions celebrated by different members of the community such as: Chinese New Year, Pancake Day, Mother’s Day and Easter.
 At the beginning of the term we will continue learning about Winter and we will be learning about Winter and towards the end of the term we will be learning about Spring and the changes that have occurred in our local environment.

-Every Wednesday we go to the gym for P.E.
+Every Monday and Thursday we go to the gym for P.E.
 This term our focus is exploring the small equipment such as bean bags, quoits and balls, passing, catching and balancing them with control.
 We go outside in the nursery playground to develop physical skills with a range of equipment such as the climbing frame, bikes, scooters, balance beams, footballs, basketball, bats, beanbags, quoits, hoops and skittles.